breakthatbass/eggnog/README.md

-# xmas
+# eggnog

-### xmas is a tool that allows you to download [AOC](https://adventofcode.com) puzzle inputs and submit your answers through the command line for Linux and Mac OS.
+`eggnog` is a tool that allows you to download [AOC](https://adventofcode.com) puzzle inputs and submit your answers through the command line for Linux and Mac OS.

 ## Installation
 ```